HMS Racer (1884): Career

 Racer was commissioned into the Royal Navy on 9 April 1885.
-She served in Sierra Leone in 1886 and became a tender to the training ship HMS Britannia at Dartmouth, Devon in 1896.
+She served in Sierra Leone in 1886 and in the Gambia in early 1891, again in Sierra Leone in April 1891 against Tambi and then immediately afterwards in the Gambia against Toniataba.
+She became a tender to the training ship HMS Britannia at Dartmouth, Devon in 1896.
 She was present at the Fleet Review at Spithead in celebration of the Diamond Jubilee on 26 June 1897.

 When Royal Navy officer training moved to Royal Naval College, Osborne, near Cowes, in 1903, Racer became a tender to the new establishment.

 In 1916–17 Racer was rebuilt as a salvage vessel, being given the starboard machinery of Torpedo Boat 8, as well as two 17-ton derricks and submersible electric, steam centrifugal and compressed air pumps capable of pumping 3,000 tonnes (3 million litres) of water per hour.

 Each summer from 1920 to 1924 Racer was the diving support vessel to recover gold bars from HMS Laurentic, which had been sunk by German mines at the mouth of Lough Swilly in 1917.
 Her derricks also raised many hundreds of tons of wreckage and sand from Laurentic that divers removed to reach the gold.
 Her divers recovered 3,186 of the 3,211 gold bars.